Monoese/VoiceCordAI/README.md

 ### Voice Channel Management

-- **`!connect`** - Bot joins the user’s current voice channel.
+- **`!connect`** - Let bot join the user’s current voice channel.
-- **`!disconnect`** - Bot leaves the voice channel and disconnects from the WebSocket server.
+- **`!disconnect`** - Let Bot leave the voice channel and disconnects from the WebSocket server.

 ### Recording Session Controls

 - **`!listen`** - Initializes a recording session.
-Users can control the session using reactions on the standby message.
+Users can control the session by adding and removing reactions on a standby message.
 - **`!-listen`** - Ends the recording session and sets the bot to idle mode.
 - **Reactions**:
     - React with `🎙` - Starts recording audio in the session.
     - Remove react `🎙` - Stops recording audio in the session and send the audio to realtime API.
+- **Playback** - The bot will start the playback of response from API as soon as a response websocket packet stream is getting received.

 ## Acknowledgments

-- OpenAI APIs for real-time interaction
+- [GPT-4o Realtime API](https://platform.openai.com/docs/guides/realtime#connect-with-websockets) - OpenAI APIs for real-time interaction
 - [discord-ext-voice-recv](https://github.com/imayhaveborkedit/discord-ext-voice-recv) - Voice receive extension package
   for discord.py
 - [discord.py](https://discordpy.readthedocs.io/) - Python wrapper for the Discord API.